uptechteam/ios-cookbook/5-tests.md

   func fetchUser() -> Observable<Void>
 }

-// Mocking class which conform to our protocol class TestUserService: UserServiceProtocol {
+// Mocking the class which conforms to our protocol class TestUserService: UserServiceProtocol {

   func fetchUser() -> Observable<Void> {